damasosanchezarenas/damasosanchezarenas/README.md

 ### Welcome to my house 👋

-I`m a **software engineer**, working in Big Data.
-I'm trying to learn a lot technologies to have a global vision: Devops, Docker, Cloud, Go, etc..
+I`m a **software engineer** and I`m working in Big Data.
+Trying to learn a lot technologies to have a global vision: Devops, Docker, Cloud, Go, etc..

 🚀 My Dream: Create my own startup and expand it around the world.